MLlm-DR: Towards Explainable Depression Recognition with MultiModal Large Language Models: Experimental setup

 \subsection{Implementation Details}

 The method use LLaMA-3-8B \cite{llama} as the base model with fine-tuning and functional extensions, and GPT-4o \cite{gpt4} to construct the training datasets.
 The speech features are deep representations of 768-dim, while the visual features are deep representations of 709-dim or 2048-dim.
 For missing sequence features, zero padding is applied.
 LQ-former uses 32 query vectors, each with a dimension of 768-dim, a hidden layer dimension of 1024-dim, and 4 network layers, with a dropout rate set to 0.3.
 The projection layer employs a two-layer fully connected network with a hidden layer dimension of 1024-dim and an output dimension of 4096-dim.
 MAA uses 8 fully connected networks to learn the sequence weights for each attention head, followed by a two-layer fully connected network for regression prediction.
 We fine-tune the query and value projection matrices ($W_q$ and $W_v$) using LoRA by setting $r = 16$, $\alpha = 32$ and dropout = 0.1.
 The learning rate is set to 0.00001, and the model is trained for 10 epochs.
+Text generation uses nucleus sampling with \texttt{do\_sample=True}, \texttt{temperature=0.8}, and \texttt{top\_k=10}.
 All experiments are conducted using the PyTorch deep learning framework, and the training is performed on two A800 GPUs.